pnp/copilot-prompts/samples/company-party-planner/readme.md

 ## Summary

-The prompt is designed to generate a company party planning ideas like decoration, 3 course vegeterian meal, meal recepies and its related ingediants.
+The prompt is designed to generate company party planning ideas like decoration, a 3-course vegetarian meal, meal recipes, and its related ingredients.

 ## Prompt 💡